LorenYan98/LY.github.io/_pages/cv.md

     * Drafted construction stages and section views of the bridge& steel cage showing the connection details with SketchUp.
     * Built SAP2000 model to analyze the structural response under different load cases; Using Auto-section function to select the proper size of HSS steel trusses based on the CSA S6-14 standard.

+* **2019.06 – 2019.08**
+   **Sustainable design Fair**(Stanford University)
+   * Iterated designs and built prototypes of an advanced capsule hotel with SketchUp to engineer its structure for optimizing the occupancy of the area and meeting national safety standards; rendered the 3D model with Vray to present the design in the fair.

+* **2018.05 - 2018.06**
+    **Geotechnical Survey**(Montreal, QC, Canada),
+    * Conducted site survey for an abrupt hill around McConnell Arena Area; Operated measurement instruments (digital transit &GPS) to locate positions and altitudes of desired points.
+Drew the topographic map with AutoCAD.

+* **2017.09 – 2018.05**
+    **McGill Bridge Building Team** (Montreal, QC, Canada) Designer/Vice President,
+    *  Provided teams with technical advice and materials in the design, building and assembling phases which enhances the bridge structure.
+Oversee all internal communications between Bridge Building Team and its respective members
+    *  Recruit hundreds of study participants using innovative advertising

 Skills
 ======